cesar-guillen/TFM/README.md

 | No GPU, ≤8 GB RAM | `docker compose -f docker-compose.yml -f docker-compose.basic.yml up -d --build` |

 - **GPU** runs the full-power configuration: `llama3.1:8b`, 4 parallel workers, models pinned in memory.
 Requires the NVIDIA Container Toolkit (see below).
 Mapping a report takes ~30-60 s.
 - **CPU** keeps the same `llama3.1:8b` quality, with idle memory release.
-Parallelism is auto-sized from RAM at startup: 4 concurrent decodes on ≥10 GiB machines (~6 GB footprint), 2 below that (~5.5 GB) — so it also fits the ~7 GiB VM that WSL2 gives a 16 GB Windows machine by default (see the WSL2 note below).
+Parallelism is auto-sized from RAM at startup: 4 concurrent decodes on ≥10 GiB machines (~6 GB footprint), 2 below that (~5.5 GB), so it also fits the ~7 GiB VM that WSL2 gives a 16 GB Windows machine by default (see the WSL2 note below).
 Mapping takes minutes instead of seconds.
-- **Basic** swaps to the small `llama3.2:3b` model (~2 GB download, ~4 GB footprint) — noticeably worse mappings, but it runs on modest laptops.
+- **Basic** swaps to the small `llama3.2:3b` model (~2 GB download, ~4 GB footprint): noticeably worse mappings, but it runs on modest laptops.

-**WSL2 / Docker Desktop note**: by default WSL2 gives the Linux VM only **half the host's RAM** — a 16 GB Windows machine runs everything inside a ~7.2 GiB VM, and that VM total (not the host's 16 GB) is what the auto-sizing sees.
+**WSL2 / Docker Desktop note**: by default WSL2 gives the Linux VM only **half the host's RAM**: a 16 GB Windows machine runs everything inside a ~7.2 GiB VM, and that VM total (not the host's 16 GB) is what the auto-sizing sees.
 The CPU profile fits, but with little headroom; for comfort (or to get the 4-worker tier back) give the VM more memory: create `C:\Users\<you>\.wslconfig` with

 ```ini
 [wsl2]